vercel-support/johnny.sh/content/blog/autism-web-accessibility.md

 ### In conclusion...
 Remember that autism is not a disease, there is not a "cure", and most people would object -- vehemently -- to this notion.
 When designing for people with autism, be wary of [ableism](https://en.wikipedia.org/wiki/Ableism).
-It's about supporting neurodiversity on the web, not catering to a "disabled" population.
+It's about supporting neuro-diversity on the web, not catering to a "disabled" population.

 Again, I'm just exploring this topic for the first time...if you have any recommendations or suggestions, please get in contact with me.